Corpus Christi Car Accident Attorneys

 We can determine if any third-party negligence or product design issues, such as

-defective seatbelts, vehicle instability, faulty fuel systems, compromised roof strength, or
+defective airbags, vehicle instability, faulty fuel systems, compromised roof strength, or

 defective tires, compromised the safety of your vehicle.
-Our Corpus Christi car accident
+Our car accident attorneys in

 Determining who is at fault for a car accident is a critical step in recovering

 compensation.
 Typically, if one driver was negligent, which means he or

 she did not use reasonable care or caution while driving, that person

 will be at fault for the accident and may be held accountable for the

 Comparative Fault Laws

 In cases where both drivers are found to share fault for the accident,

 Texas follows a comparative negligence rule.
 Comparative negligence calculates